Spanish military conspiracy of 1936: Generals' Junta (early March – late April)

 In early April the president Alcalá-Zamora was deposed.
 Some conspirators thought it a first step towards revolutionaries taking over power; Galarza asked Alcalá not to step down and offered military support, but it is not clear whether he represented other plotters.
 Others remained skeptical, e.g. on April 12 Franco sent a dilatory note.
-On April 14 celebrations of anniversary of the Republic turned into riots and a respected right-wing Guardia Civil commander was killed; his funeral two days later turned into a large anti-governmental demonstration.
+On April 14 celebrations of the anniversary of the Republic turned into riots and a respected right-wing Guardia Civil commander was killed; his funeral two days later turned into a large anti-governmental demonstration.
 This has probably prompted the conspirators to act.
 On April 17 Rodríguez del Barrio, González Carrasco, Varela and Orgaz set April 20 as the date of the rising.
 Its details remain rather obscure, apart that Varela was to seize the Ministry of War and Orgaz to lead sub-units taking control of Capitania General.
 However, at least some of those involved had second thoughts, as they were well aware of rather sketchy and improvised nature of the scheme.
 On April 18 del Barrio claimed health problems – at the time his cancer was well advanced – and withdrew.
 The coup was cancelled in the last minute.